All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 Prying away, Mokuba rebuked, "Get your own.
 Why do you want someone else's things?"

 He merely tossed the DS to his sibling with a snort.
-"Can't you see I just did?"
+"Can't you see that I just did, what're you doing to do about that?"
 The boy taunted.

 Furiously Mokuba gritted, "Give it back, it's mine!"
 He lunged for it but the younger of the two brothers waved it over his head.

-"Haha, too bad it's mine now.
-Arigato, onii-chan."
-He beamed.
+"Haha, too bad it's mine now."
+He beamed at his brother.

 "Wh-why are you doing this?"
 Mokuba suttered under his breath.
 "Why are you taking my stuff?"